Home School Agreement

 Reading Folders and Diaries

 Reading materials are brought home in a school reading bag with a Reading Diary.
 The Reading Diary is a record of books borrowed and individual reading taken place.
 Please remember to add you your own comments when you read with your child at home.
-The bag will have your child’s name on and we ask you to help maintain and replace these bags as necessary.
-Replacement bags are available from school at a small charge.
 Parents are urged to support their child by sharing reading at home and by using the reading record in the same way as we do in school.
 Reading bags are needed in school every day so please try to remember to bring them back when they go home.

 Parents are expected to support their child with ‘home learning tasks’ which start in the reception year.
 Children in most year groups will be expected to learn spellings and tables as appropriate.
 Work in other curriculum areas is set and there is a move towards more formal homework as children progress through the school.
 Each class teacher determines the programme of homework activities for their own class and this varies throughout the year and according to different cohorts of children.
 We have a comprehensive homework policy that is available on request.